meatyworks/meaty-theme/README.md

 meaty-theme
 ===========

-This is the Meaty Works WP theme
+This is the Meaty Works WP theme: single-scroll site built with Bootstrap 3.